Home » Recipes » Dessert Recipes » Baked Apple Hand Pies

 I can still see her cutting out the little circles of dough with a tea glass, spooning in the filling, folding each one over, and crimping the edges with a dinner fork.
 Then she’d slip each little pie into hot oil in a black cast iron frying pan.

 I was thinking about Aunt Bernice and her famous fried pies a while back.
-I really wanted to make some for me and BeeBop but I wanted to test whether they could be baked instead.
+I really wanted to make some for me and BeeBop but I wanted to test whether I could make baked fried apple pies instead.

 Not that I have anything against fried food.
 I don’t.
 But we do try to only have it in moderation these days.